Operation Berkshire

-Operation Berkshire is the name of a program initiated in 1976 by seven of the world's major tobacco companies aimed at promoting "controversy" over smoking and disease.
+Operation Berkshire is the name of a program initiated in 1976 by seven of the world's major tobacco companies aimed at promoting "controversy" over and to cast doubt on the link between smoking and disease, for the purpose of delaying or undermining attempts at instituting tobacco control laws.

 Description

-At the invitation of Tony Garrett, the Chairman of Imperial Tobacco, the CEOs of the tobacco companies met in secret in June 1977 at Shockerwick House in the United Kingdom "to develop a defensive smoking and health strategy, to avoid our countries and/or companies being picked off one by one, with a resultant domino effect."
+At the invitation of Tony Garrett, the Chairman of Imperial Tobacco, the CEOs of the seven largest tobacco companies met in secret in June 1977 at Shockerwick House in the United Kingdom "to develop a defensive smoking and health strategy, to avoid our countries and/or companies being picked off one by one, with a resultant domino effect."
 They agreed to create a front organization, the International Committee on Smoking Issues (ICOSI) (renamed the International Tobacco Information Centre, INFOTAB, in 1981), which operated through an internationally coordinated network of national manufacturers' associations to delay measures for tobacco control.

 The purpose of ICOSI/INFOTAB is described in a document entitled "Conspiracy Notebook" produced by Brown & Williamson in the context of the US racketeering lawsuit against tobacco companies:

 The American tobacco industry, working with its counterparts in other countries around the world, organised ICOSI, later renamed INFOTAB for the purpose of coordinating the worldwide response of the industry to anti-tobacco activities.
 INFOTAB was used to formulate and publish a consensus position on the part of the industry.
 It monitored anti-tobacco organizations.
 It created an information service for the purpose of accumulating and disseminating intelligence on anti-smoking activities.
 It was used to identify and enlist allies around the world for the tobacco industry, to perform studies and research whose results would be helpful, and to rebut data and allegations from anti-smoking forces.
 The organization worked closely with TI [the Tobacco Institute, an industry front organization disbanded in 1998] in carrying out this mission.

 Tobacco companies, via their participation in the National Cancer Institute Tobacco Working Group, opposed the funding of such projects as tobacco cessation programs and also withheld knowledge about the effects of cigarettes.